Rest Assured

 Our key design considerations for doggie panties are in descending priority as follows:

-1) safety for the dog, 2) comfort and ease of mobility for the dog, 3) stability of the IMU, and 4) ease of putting on / taking off for the owner.
+4) ease of putting on / taking off for the owner.

-Circuit diagram and exploded view of tail tracker
+Harness design and exploded view of tail tracker

-Pressure Sensing Cushion
+03. Pressure Sensing Cushion

 Exploded view and circuit digram of pressure sensing dog bed cushion

-Ambient notification device
+01. Ambient notification device

 Rather than being limited by the form factor of a dog-like appliance, we started by brainstorming intuitive interactions users might have with the device.